bsmg/beat-saber-community-wiki/support/exceptions.md

 # Exceptions
-Quick explanation on exception errors which usually occur whilst modding the game Numbered explanations means it could be one of the listed issues,
+Quick explanation on exception errors which usually occur whilst modding the game Numbered explanations means it could be one of the listed issues.

 ### ArgumentException
 path is a zero-length string, contains only white space, or contains one or more invalid characters as defined by InvalidPathChars.